bikash-learn25/codespaces-blank/README.md

-- Created custom cursor using JS mousemove event with a text color blendind effect.
+- Created custom cursor using JS mousemove event with a text color blending effect.